 If this product is such an advanced way to lift aging skin around the eyes, why does Borghese sell so many other products making the same claims?
 Which one is the real deal?
 As it turns out, none of them are authentic choices if you’re hoping wrinkles and sagging skin will become distant memories.
 But don’t let that get you down—this is still a moisturizer worth considering.
 The formula is excellent for treating normal to dry skin to a host of intriguing ingredients, including several antioxidants, skin-identical substances, and cell-communicating ingredients.
-It is one of Borghese’s best moisturizer formulas, and although it’s marketed as an eye cream (and you don't need a special product labeled "eye cream"), you can use it anywhere on your face.
+It is one of Borghese’s best moisturizer formulas, and although it’s marketed as an eye cream, you can use it anywhere on your face.
+See More Info to find out why most eye creams aren’t necessary.
 This comes in a frosted glass bottle with a pump dispenser.
 Keep the bottle away from light sources to protect the integrity of the antioxidants.
 Note that this was previously reviewed as being fragrance-free, and it isn't.
 It contains ethylene brassylate, a synthetic ingredient whose sole function is to add fragrance.

 The eyes are the first area to reflect the ravages of aging and fatigue.
 They need special attention and care.
 This lightweight, fast absorbing moisture lotion is perfect for the delicate eye area.
 It has a protective, triple-action anti-oxidation and moisturizing shield system to fight environmental aggressors.
 Dark circles and puffiness diminish as do fine lines and wrinkles.
 Dermatologist and ophthalmologist tested.
 Suitable for contact lens wearers and sensitive skin.